 Individual class projects will be discussed in class.
 These are NOT group projects.
 Projects are to be submitted by each student by the designated date, including data output and formulas.
 Late projects will be penalized at a rate of 5% per calendar day.
 In addition, once the deadline has passed, no further feedback will be given.
-Students submitting spreadsheets and/or reports that are not unique will receive a zero grade for the project.
+Students submitting spreadsheets that are not unique will receive a zero grade for the project.
 You may discuss projects with your classmates, but the work you turn in must be your own.

-Group Presentation
+Group Project

-In a group of 4, students are provided with a research topic and the objective of the project is to provide students with an opportunity to train their reporting and communication skills.
-The time allotted for each presentation will be approximately 15 minutes.
+In a group of 4, students are provided with a research topic and the objective of the project is to provide students with an opportunity to train their reporting and teamwork skills.

-Class Participation:
+Attendance/Class Participation: